Eye emergencies and Injuries: How to keep your eyes safe

 If your eye is poked or if you rub it when a foreign object like sand or a small piece of metal is present then it is likely to cause an abrasion.
 A corneal abrasion is very uncomfortable and often results in redness of the eye.
 You’ll also likely to become too sensitive to light.
 Seek medical attention immediately if you believe you have a foreign body in your eye or if you might have a corneal abrasion.
 Corneal abrasions make you susceptible to bacterial and fungal infections.
 In addition to this, don’t rub the eye or patch it as doing so creates a perfect environment for bacteria to thrive.
-Our optometrists at our 360 Eyecare clinic at the Beaches in Toronto are licensed and experienced in treating such conditions.
+Our optometrists at our 360 Eyecare clinics in Toronto are licensed and experienced in treating such conditions.

 Getting an eye splash or being sprayed in the eyes by a substance other than spotless clean water can be threatening to the integrity of the eye.
 Chemical may cause serious eye injuries.
 The two common causes of foreign substances that cause chemical burns to the eyes are acids and alkalis.
 If you believe you’ve suffered from a chemical burn wash your eyes immediately with clear water and also seek immediate medical attention.